 If the MTHFR gene is malfunctioning, homocysteine can build up and cause problems, both in the cardiovascular system, but also with pregnancy.
 At this time, we’ll confine this discussion to the impact on pregnancy.

 Some MTHFR mutations are more serious than others as far as their ability to cause problems during pregnancy.
 Specifically, women who have multiple pregnancy losses are more likely to have a MTHFR gene mutation.

 The association of MTHFR and recurrent pregnancy loss is under great debate.
-Some clinicians and researchers feel that the mutations can cause blood clots between the developing placenta and uterine wall, thus preventing transport of vital nutrition to the developing fetus.
+Some clinicians and researchers feel that the mutations can cause blood clots between the developing placenta and uterine wall, in an area called "low flow maternal-placental interface", thus preventing transport of vital nutrition to the developing fetus.
 This usually occurs early in pregnancy when the embryo or fetus is most vulnerable.

 It is unlikely that the exact mechanism of how MTHFR affects pregnancy loss will be worked out in the near future.
 As a result, women and clinicians need to understand that there is no set “standard of care” protocol for dealing with recurrent miscarriage in the presence of a MTHFR mutation.